 We encourage participants to report on what they have learned.
 A popular workshop session focuses on blog writing and we publish the blogs written by delegates, while IIED communications director Liz Carlile highlighted four key points to remember when trying to communicate to influence policy after the 2015 event.

-The online social media platform Storify enables us to tell the story of the workshops as they happen.
+Social media platforms enable people to tell the story of events as they happen.
 You can read detailed Storify round-ups of recent learning weeks:

 Inspiring and informative